JeschkeLab/DeerLab/docsrc/source/api/dipolarkernel.rst

 			K = dipolarkernel(args,'OvertoneCoeffs',[0.4 0.2 0.4])   % fundamental, 1st, and 2nd overtone

 - ``'g'`` - Electron g-value
-    Specifies the g-value of the electron spin center used to compute the dipolar frequencies from the given distance axis.
+    Specifies the two g-values of the electron spin centers used to compute the dipolar frequencies from the given distance axis.

     *Default:* free-electron g value